Dental Bridges in Tucson

 Maryland Bridge

 A Maryland bridge uses metal wings on either side of an artificial tooth rather than crowns.
 The wings bond to the backs of the teeth on either side of the gap.
 The advantage of this type of bridge is that it preserves the natural teeth, whereas crowns require removal of the enamel.
-The dentist might recommend a Maryland bridge if one is replacing front teeth with a bridge.
+We recommend a Maryland bridge if you are replacing front teeth with a bridge.

 An Implant-Supported Bridge